parohanoid/POB/README.md

 ```bash
 pob session daily
 ```
-Conducts a full **rotating parliament session** where voices speak in rounds:
+Conducts a full **rotating parliament session** where voices speak in rounds.
+Each voice appears with their full archetype description and activation cue—allowing you to **put on their mask** and speak from their frame:

-1. Short-Term Bruce
+1. **🟥 Short-Term Bruce** — The Rebel / The Animal
+   - *Activation: What hurts right now, and what would make it stop?*
-2. Mid-Term Bruce
+2. **🟨 Mid-Term Bruce** — The Operator
+   - *Activation: What's the minimum action that moves this forward?*
-3. Long-Term Bruce
+3. **🟦 Long-Term Bruce** — The Architect
+   - *Activation: Does this scale, compound, or rot?*
-4. Purpose Bruce
+4. **🟪 Purpose Bruce** — The Dharma Bearer
+   - *Activation: Is this worthy of the story we're living?*
-5. Ultimate Bruce
+5. **⚫ Ultimate Bruce** — The Judge
+   - *Activation: When this is over… will we respect this choice?*
 6. Any active Temporary Bruces (in order)
-7. (After each round, choose to continue or proceed to Reigning Bruce synthesis)
+7. (After each round, choose to continue the discussion or proceed)
-8. Reigning Bruce synthesis
-9. Final policy for the day
+8. **Reigning Bruce** — Synthesis and final policy

-The session supports **multi-round discussion** - after all voices speak once, you can choose to continue the discussion for additional rounds where any voice can offer additional perspectives, or move directly to synthesis.
+The session supports **multi-round discussion** - after all voices speak once, you can choose to continue for additional rounds where any voice can offer new perspectives, or move directly to synthesis.

 ### Weekly Review
 ```bash